openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 `test/langtools` in a recent OpenJDK repo.

-The test root directory for any test is determined by finding the smallest enclosing directory containing a marker file called TEST.ROOT.
+The test root directory for any test is determined by finding the smallest enclosing directory containing a marker file called `TEST.ROOT`.
-The TEST.ROOT file can also be used to define some global properties for the test suite.
+The `TEST.ROOT` file can also be used to define some global properties for the test suite.

 ### Why is the "test root directory" important?